Navy SEAL Found Guilty of Catfishing Three Women

 The act of pretending to be someone you’re not when you’re online dating is legal, so technically catfishing isn’t illegal.
 However, the acts of catfishing another person can lead to illegal activities, such as taking that person’s money or receiving nude images from a minor.
 Furthermore, it is not illegal to send and receive nude images from one adult to another.
 Once you are over eighteen years of age, you are able to send and receive images to other adults, even if you catfish someone else to do it.

 According to the law of the country, Howard did not break any laws if he did do what he was accused of.
 He would’ve catfished three girls, all of whom were of legal age, and it would’ve been legal to receive their pictures since they were the ones who sent them to him.
-They consented in sending the pictures to Howard even if they thought he was someone else.
+They consented to send the pictures to Howard even if they thought he was someone else.
 It may not have been the right thing to do, but it wasn’t illegal to do so.

 How He Was Able to Get Punished Through the Military

 According to Article 134 of the Uniform Code of Military Justice, Navy SEAL team members and other military personnel need to maintain good order and discipline within their branch.
 They are not allowed to perform any actions that could detract from the reputation of the armed forces.
-While this could be understandable, this rule could also be applied to so many actions a soldier performs if his command simply doesn’t like said soldier.
+While this could be understandable, this rule could also be applied to so many actions a soldier performs if his command simply doesn’t like a said soldier.

 Also, how do we know that Howard actually catfished these women?
 Waddington states that authorities are chasing the wrong client and that his client is actually innocent.
 Howard was put on a polygraph twice to see if he was lying about his innocence, and he passed both times.
 There were also no nude photos on his cell phone of these three women he supposedly catfished.
 If there is no real proof that Howard did it, then how is he guilty of catfishing and why is he losing his title in the Navy?
 Waddington said it could be literally anyone from the SEAL team, and yet Howard was targeted.
 The reason why?
 No one knows… But if you have any thoughts on this case and what they think they should do with Howard, and what you feel Howard deserves, leave them below in the comments.